American Heart Association Healthy Diet Guidelines

 - Older people.
 As you age, you do not usually need to eat as many calories.
 Although the general dietary guidelines remain the same, older people should be careful to choose foods rich in nutrients to meet their nutritional needs without too many calories.

 - Children.
-Many more children are becoming overweight.
-Although more research is needed on specific dietary guidelines for children, overweight children have an increased risk for diabetes and coronary artery disease (CAD) later in life.
 Children over the age of 2 can follow the AHA diet and lifestyle recommendations and maintain normal growth while lowering their risk of heart disease in the future.

 - People with kidney disease.
 Cardiovascular disease can develop in people who lose normal function of their kidneys.
 If you have kidney disease, you may need to limit some nutrients including protein and sodium.
 For more information, see the topic Chronic Kidney Disease.

 Other heart-healthy diets